ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

  SHALL BE GIVEN AN OPPORTUNITY  TO  CHALLENGE  OR  CORRECT  ANY  FACT  OR CONCLUSION IN THE PRE-SENTENCE REPORT OR MEMORANDUM PRIOR TO THE COURT'S PRONOUNCEMENT  OF SENTENCE.
-In its discretion, the court may except from disclosure a part or parts of the report  or  memoranda  which  are  not relevant to a proper sentence, or a diagnostic opinion which might seri- ously  disrupt  a  program  of rehabilitation, or sources of information which have been obtained on a promise of confidentiality, or  any  other portion  thereof,  disclosure  of  which would not be in the interest of justice.
-In all cases where a part or parts of the report  or  memoranda
+In its discretion, the court may except from
- S. 6471  3
+ S. 6471--A  3

- are  not  disclosed, the court shall state for the record that a part or parts of the report or memoranda have been excepted and the reasons  for its  action.
+ disclosure a part or parts of the report  or  memoranda  which  are  not relevant to a proper sentence, or a diagnostic opinion which might seri- ously  disrupt  a  program  of rehabilitation, or sources of information which  have  been obtained on a promise of confidentiality, or any other portion thereof, disclosure of which would not be  in  the  interest  of justice.
+In  all cases where a part or parts of the report or memoranda are not disclosed, the court shall state for the record that a  part  or parts  of the report or memoranda have been excepted and the reasons for its action.
 The action of the court excepting information  from  disclo- sure shall be subject to appellate review.
 The pre-sentence report shall be made available by the court for examination and copying in connection with any appeal in the case, including an appeal under this subdivision.